osaisacson/tillsammans/README.md

 ```

 cd tillsammans (ls and cd .. until you're in the tillsammans folder)
-npm run dev (this starts both the client and server, and opens up a http://localhost:3000 window in your browser to see the client)
+npm run (this opens up a http://localhost:3000 window in your browser)
-to see the loopback API manually open http://localhost:3001/explorer

 ```

 4. Make changes to the code in visual studio code.
-NOTE: only make changes in client_src folder, not in the client folder.
-The client folder is where the build lives when we are ready for that.
-All the work gets done in client_src.
-   Main interesting folders are:
-   /client_src/src/App.js - this is the wrapper for the whole page /client_src/src/components/Blog.js - this is where you enter entries for the blog, also check out the other components in this folder.
-   /client_src/src/sass/main.scss - this is where the styles live

 5. Once you're done with your changes to the code, push them to GitHub like this: